 Read more: 15 Common Oil Cleanup Methods At Sea

-The accident was caused by the explosion at the oil rig.
-The oil continuously leaked for 85 days until it was plugged.
-11 workers died in this accident.
+The accident was caused by an explosion at the oil rig.
+The oil continuously leaked for 85 days until it was plugged in.
+Eleven workers died in this accident.

 Ixtoc I Oil Spill